50 Therapist-Approved Boundary Phrases

 Example:

-“Let me check my schedule, and I’ll get back to you about helping with pick ups.”
+“Let me check my schedule, and I’ll get back to you about helping with the class party.”

 9. "I can help with X, but not Y."